snowpeak/traybot/README.md

 ## 2. how to run for developper
 1. Clone this repository
+2. Run "npm install" at the top of directory.
+Then you will get modules of NodeJS in node_modules folder.
-2. Run "electron ." at the top of directory.
+3. Run "electron ." at the top of directory.

 ## 3. how to make installer
 1. Run "node js/buildwin.js